stanleyhspark/leimao.github.io/_posts/2017-05-04-REINFORCE-Policy-Gradient.md

 #### 2017-5-4

+To implement Policy Gradients Reinforcement Learning, I recommended to use Tensorflow but not Keras, because you may have to introduce a lot of user-defined loss functions.
+Some of the customized loss functions could be easily defined in Keras, some of them are not.
+If you are comfortable with doing gradient descent by yourself, you do not even have to use tensorflow.

 I also tried REINFORCE to solve CartPole and MountainCar Problem in OpenAI Gym.

 REINFORCE successfully solved CartPole in a very shot period of time.
 However, it still suffered from high variance problem ([example](https://gym.openai.com/evaluations/eval_juc7UYABTFmahgF80oBIA)).
 After tuning the model, one may get reasonable learning performance without too much variance([example](https://gym.openai.com/evaluations/eval_KINLU2HNSHiI331ecc6F8A)).
 The code example could be found [here](https://github.com/leimao/OpenAI_Gym_AI/tree/master/CartPole-v0/REINFORCE/2017-05-03-v1).